“Our stock keeps going up,” the CEO boasted to me.

 However, the true “smart money” on Apple, the folks who bought Apple when Buffett was sitting on the sidelines, are rushing for the exits.

-Bloomberg reports that institutional investors reduced their holdings by 153 million shares in the last quarter.
+Bloomberg reports that institutional investors reduced their holdings by 153 million shares in the first quarter.
 That’s the biggest decrease in Apple shares held by institutions since Bloomberg has been keeping track — which is the first quarter of 2008.

 I’ve missed the huge run caused by Buffett’s $40 billion Apple stock buying binge.
 If you caught it, well done, and you should look to join the sellers who are dumping Apple shares.